Meetjain1512/Vitawise-project/README.md

-# Vitawise-project
+# caloriesTracker
-Mini project 2A
+Small project to track calories.
+Code in javascript.